WDCT-Wren/BankApp/README.md

 _**SaveUp**_ (Integration of GUI)

   This repository contains my first **full-fledged** Java project as a first-year Computer Science student.
-  Additionally, this specific branch is where I'm currently updating my code step by step to finally have a working GUI making it a full fledged app haha
+  **Additionally, this specific branch is where I'm currently updating my code step by step to finally have a working GUI making it a full fledged app.**

 The goal of this project is to practice and apply core programming concepts in Java, including:
   Basic Object-Oriented Programming (OOP) principles